khulnasoft-lab/design.khulnasoft.com/contents/components/card.md

 **Responsive Considerations:** The Card width is fluid by default.
 When presenting two or more static cards in a row, care must be taken to ensure the appropriate stacking occurs across breakpoints.

+#### Interactions

-**Interactions:** Dynamic Cards can be draggable and re-ordered within a linear list.
+Dynamic Cards can be draggable and re-ordered within a linear list.
 To help layer the component within this particular use-case a drop shadow is required.
 A draggable Card will maintain the ability to house individual links and actions.
 Its empty space becomes the trigger to enable the drag functionality.

 ## Design Specifications